 He lay under her, Aida’s legs kneeling on either side of him, knees and toes digging into the mattress, towel carefully folded onto one stump of the bed.
 My heart was leaping, threatening to rip out of my chest.
 My hands and forehead were sweating, and my legs weakening, but I couldn’t tear my eyes away.
 She faced the door, near the curtain-less window, so I could see her entirely.
 Her small breasts, small chest with a stomach that dropped in a surprising pouch, like it belonged to a bigger person, were one with his belly, large, streaked with scattered grey and black hairs.
 She was moving slowly, neatly, the way she did everything.
 Her face, dark with large eyes, small nose and full lips, was empty, resolute, the way she was when sweeping the compound or doing laundry.
 Then I noticed the glass I was holding, shaking, and I swallowed deep.
 Amidst his grunts, and her breathing, I thought I saw her look my way.
 I turned, my head aflame, went back to the house, placed the glass in the sink, and climbed the stairs to my bedroom, holding onto the walls.
 I was listening for every sound, trying to run, yet still wrapped in shock and confusion.
 I got in bed but did not sleep that night.
 I did not cry.

-The next day, I myself I never saw a thing and forgiveness isn’t mine to give.
+The next day, I told myself I never saw a thing and forgiveness isn’t mine to give.

 We talk our long talks.
 I tell her I now know better.
 I sneak to Aida’s room, we laugh, gossip.
 I tell her I did not get a date for prom, that I overheard two boys making fun of me.